Big Brother 23 (American season): Production design

 Photos of the house were revealed on July 5, 2021, via various social media accounts and entertainment news outlets.
 When explaining the theme, executive producer Allison Grodner stated "Everyone’s longing for vacations, to get out there and so forth.
 So we really wanted to bring a sense of adventure and vacation fun and a club atmosphere to the house."
 Immediately upon entering the house two neon signs hung in the entry way, one reading "BB Beach Club" and the other stating "No Risk, No Reward."
 The living room featured floor-to-ceiling azure and teal tinted glass windows, a handmade shark lamp, and a coffee table built of playing cards.
 Each of the three bedrooms downstairs were based on different water elements: the first bedroom contained orange and aqua illuminated sea glass on the walls, the next bedroom held four nautical-themed yacht beds, and the final bedroom featured a coral reef design.
 A shark-themed kitchen and dining room contained an L-shaped kitchen island and numerous shark and fish artwork.
 Gym equipment for the season was relocated inside, taking the place of the former downstairs lounge.
 The gym and bathroom were collectively known as "The Spa" and for the first time, a wall was constructed, closing off the kitchen from the bathroom area.
 On the second floor, the upstairs lounge was designed on a casino game of poker and had black, white, and gold furniture.
 The Head of Household bedroom was designed around a seaside cabana theme.

 Reception

-Controversies and criticisms
+Critical response

-Some viewers accused "The Cookout", an all-black six-person alliance, of racism and making voting decisions solely based on race.
+Some viewers accused "The Cookout", an all-black six-person alliance, of making voting decisions solely based on race.
 The alliance was formed as a collective in hopes of combatting the trend from past seasons of minorities being evicted early, as well as having one of its members becoming the main series' first-ever black winner.
 The "Cookout" term itself stems from African-American culture.
 Julie Chen Moonves disapproved of the criticism on the topic, saying that the alliance "is not [racist]" in her opinion, adding that "it's hard for some people who are not of color to understand the importance of [The Cookout] making it this far".